VictorUmunna/Car-Price-Prediction/README.md

 * The **CatBoost Regressor** model has the best performance and it was hypertuned using GridSearchCV to improve the performance.
 * The model was tested on new data and it gave a good output.

-A flask app is currently under construction
+A Streamlit app is currently under construction